nickjj/flask-db/README.md

   ...

 Commands:
-  db      Manage your SQL database.
+  db      Migrate and manage your SQL database.
 ```

 If all went as planned you should see the new `db` command added to your